CyberCookie/siegel/README.md

 <br />

 <p>
-    Siegel is composed of client sude and server side modules that can be used independently or in combination.<br />
+    Siegel is composed of client side and server side modules that can be used independently or in combination.<br />
     To launch Siegel, import the module and call it with a <br />
     <a href='#config'>config object</a>
 </p><br />